inul74/kwitanxi/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+---

+## ⭐DO NOT FORGET TO STAR THIS REPO⭐

+---

+If you want to learn how to create it please follow below tutorial👇:
+➡ Tutorial Link 💚 "Jan Marshal" Youtube Channel: [Create a Invoice Platform using Next.js, Mailtrap, Auth.js, Tailwind | 2024](https://www.youtube.com/watch?v=AH3xlNuui_A)

 ## Learn More